 The G House presents as a modern single level dwelling from the street.
 Which compliments the scale of adjacent housing.
-This house contains five levels stepping down the site.
-A rectangular skillion roof runs parallel to the ground plane and hovers over the split-level section.
+In total, this house contains five levels stepped down the site.
+A rectangular skillion roof runs parallel to the ground plane and hovers over the split-level sections.
 Level separation allows zoning that can accommodate the main residents and their extended family.
 Ease of access throughout the house and connection to the lower pool level and northern landscaping was a key design element.

-The house is relatively low tech, incorporating a steel skeleton and sustainable timber infill, lightweight claddings and linings and prefinished steel for roofs and balustrading.
+The house is relatively low tech, incorporating a steel skeleton and sustainably-sourced timber infill, lightweight claddings and linings and prefinished steel for roofs and balustrading.
 Photovoltaic panels and solar hot water are incorporated on the north-facing roof.
 The house is well insulated, has wide overhangs to all openings and is planned to allow natural day lighting and cross ventilation to all living and sleeping areas.
-The main skillion roof incorporated motorised clerestory louvres to enable control of convection heating / cooling.
-Colorbond steel has been used extensively on roofs, stepped fascias, flashings, cappings and rainwater goods to provide a sharply detailed and durable finish to this house.
+The main skillion roof incorporated motorised clerestory louvres to enable control of convection heating and cooling.
+Colorbond steel has been used extensively on roofs, stepped fascias, flashings, cappings and rainwater goods to provide a sharply detailed and durable finish, resulting in the modern and sleek appearance.

 The G House enabled Biscoe Wilson Architects to further investigate environmentally sustainable design (ESD) and the innercity lifestyle in one of Brisbane’s urban residential areas.
 The passive solar design and environmentally sustainable house steps down the site over 5 levels and creates opportunities for zoned living for an extended family.
 All levels enjoy a connection to the landscape and views beyond as well as natural day lighting and cross ventilation.